 Business Agility:

 Business Agility is nothing but the ability of a business to compete and improve in the present digital age.
 A business can achieve agility when it quickly responds to the changes in the market.
-Also, it should emerge opportunities with digitally-enabled business solutions and innovations.
-For a business to achieve agility, every person involved in the solution delivery should use Lean and Agile Practices.
-Only then, they can continue to deliver high-quality and innovative products and services.
-Further, they can do it at a faster pace as compared to the competitors.
-Here, the participants include security, compliance, support, finance, marketing, legal, IT operations, development teams and business and technology leaders.
+Also, opportunities should emerge with digitally enabled business solutions and innovations.
+Every person involved in the solution delivery should use Lean and Agile Practices for a business to achieve agility.
+Only then can they continue delivering high-quality and innovative products and services.
+Further, they can do it at a faster pace than their competitors.
+The participants include security, compliance, support, finance, marketing, legal, IT operations, development teams and business and technology leaders.
 Businesses face hardships with achieving agility.
 This happens due to different reasons.
-But, as a solution, John P. Kotter in his book XLR8 introduced the dual operating system as one of the key concepts.
-This concept or model, as mentioned earlier, helps businesses achieve agility with ease.
+But, as a solution, John P. Kotter in his book XLR8, introduced the dual operating system as one of the key concepts.
+As mentioned earlier, This concept or model helps businesses easily achieve agility.

 Why do Businesses Strive to Achieve Business Agility?

 In organizations that follow traditional approaches, the leaders are aware of the threat of digital disruption.
-Nevertheless, many leaders fail to make the transition take place.
-When talking about the reason for the unwillingness for this transition, John Kotter explains one thing.
+Nevertheless, many leaders fail to make the transition.
+When talking about the reason for the unwillingness to make this transition, John Kotter explains one thing.
 Successful organizations do not start cumbersome and large.
 Nevertheless, they instigate an adaptive and fast-moving group of motivated people.
 They pay attention to responding to the customer.
 They are also highly focused on new business opportunities coming their way moving forward.

 In general, reporting relationships and roles are fluid.
-People in organizations associated with each other organically.
-They do this for exploring potential business opportunities and to collaborate with customers.
+People in organizations are associated with each other organically.
+They do this to explore potential business opportunities and to collaborate with customers.
 They do these things to deliver value in any way they can.
 With customer-centricity as the key component, they go for a flexible entrepreneurial group of people.
-They do this for grabbing the opportunities as you can understand from the picture below:
+They do this for grabbing opportunities, as you can understand from the picture below:

 When a business starts to succeed, it naturally expects expansion on its success to grow.
 In other words, the responsibilities of individuals should turn clearer.
-Only then, it will be possible to make sure that crucial details are carried out without overlooking.
+Only then will it be possible to ensure crucial details are carried out without overlooking them.
 In this process, businesses hire specialists for their expertise and they engage in department creation.
-Even, they establish procedures and policies for making sure of compliance and legality.
+Even, they establish procedures and policies for ensuring compliance and legality.
 Also, they pay attention to driving cost-effective and repeatable operations.
 Businesses begin to organize things based on function and this leads to the formation of silos.
 At the same time, with parallel operations, the group continues to look for new opportunities.
 They do this intending to deliver customer value.

-The hierarchy faces ongoing development to achieve an improvement in the economies of scale.
+The hierarchy faces ongoing development to improve the economies of scale.
 Nevertheless, considering the responsibilities and practices of large businesses, they start to experience conflicts with the entrepreneurial network.
 With the authority of present profitability and revenue behind it, the hierarchical organization faces hindrances with a more adaptive and faster-moving network.
 The outcome will be that the network crashes in the process.
 One of the casualties of this network crash is the attention on customers.

-Still, as long as the market remains stable relatively, the economies of scale provide a hindrance against competitors.
+Still, as long as the market remains relatively stable, the economies of scale provide a hindrance against competitors.
 The business can continue to enjoy growth and success.
 Nevertheless, when a disruptive technology comes up or when customers need a dramatic shift, the business will lack the speediness to respond.
 In turn, the years of profitability and market dominance gained so far can vanish overnight.
-As a result, the very survival of the business comes to a point of stake.
+As a result, the business's very survival comes to a point of stake.

 How To Create A Dual Operating System?

-SAFe offers a solution for businesses to pay attention not only to customers but also to growth, innovation and products.
+SAFe offers a solution for businesses to pay attention to customers and growth, innovation and products.
 This is possible by arranging the second operating system close to value streams as against departments as given in the image below:

 The second operating system is built on time-tested SAFe and lean practices and it is flexible.
-It can help with organizing and swiftly reorganizing without entirely disrupting the present hierarchy.
+It can help organize and swiftly reorganize without entirely disrupting the present hierarchy.
 This is what business agility expects.
 To achieve the same, organizations need a considerable degree of expertise across 7 digital-age core competencies.
 You can get the same easily with the image below:

 Each of these competencies can indeed deliver value on its own.
 In addition, they are also interdependent.
-The reason is that true business agility is possible to achieve only when an organization achieves a meaningful state of mastery in all of these 7 competencies.
+True business agility is possible only when an organization achieves a meaningful state of mastery in all seven competencies.

-Each of these competencies offer behaviors, skills and knowledge that provides the opportunity for enterprises for achieving business agility.
+Each of these competencies offers behaviors, skills, and knowledge that allow enterprises to achieve business agility.

 Seven Competencies of Business Agility: